ShovelsAI/shovels-marketing/content/pages/contractor-directory.md

         <div class="mb-6">
           <img src="theme/images/permit-database/icon_lookup.svg">
         </div>
-        <span class="elaboration-card_title">Look up by name or license number</span>
+        <span class="elaboration-card_title">Look up by service area</span>
       </dt>
       <dd class="elaboration-card_text-container">
-        <p class="flex-auto">Evaluating bids?
-Look them up on Shovels to see current and past permit performance before you commit.</p>
+        <p class="flex-auto">When you hire a contractor, you don't care about their business address; you care about their service area.
+We track this.</p>
       </dd>
     </div>
     <div class="elaboration-card">